 - Take home an art kits are a great option to make art at home!
 Choose between glazing a mug or making your own creation from scratch.

 - Indoor classes will be held with a capacity of 5-10 people, depending on the activity and table spacing.
 Social distancing and masks are required to participate.

-- Women of Appalachia is our current exhibition.
+- Quilt National is our current exhibition.
 Reservations, social distancing, and masks are required.
 Hours are Wednesday – Sunday 12-5 pm.

 - Use of our Outdoor space including the Ora Anderson Trail is encouraged.
 You can even take a tour with your cell phone.

 - The Dairy Barn Ceramics Studio is open by reservation only, with a limit of two people at a time.
 A separate cleaning procedure has been created for this area.

 Sanitation and Hygiene

 - Masks are required for all individuals 10+ and are recommended for children who are able to wear them.